 And that may be true, they may very well be fine.
 There are of course plenty of people who are not vaccinated and don’t contract any diseases when travelling, the majority in fact.
 The problem is that the chances of getting certain diseases may be low, but the consequences if you are one of the unlucky ones who do contract certain diseases can potentially be very severe.

 This is why protecting yourself with travel vaccinations seems like a no brainer.
 You buy insurance to protect your fancy new camera and your gear, why not pay to protect your health?

 Of course it goes without saying that no one can force you to get yourself vaccinated.
 It is entirely up to you.
-As a qualified nurse I always try and give as much impartial and accurate information as I can, it is not up to me what you do with that information and I would never try and force someones decision one way or the other.
-However, I do urge you all to think very carefully before dismissing any qualified advice and recommendations on what vaccinations to get.
+As a qualified nurse I always try and give as much impartial and accurate information as I can so that you can make that choice for yourself, it is not up to me what you do with that information and I would never try and force someones decision one way or the other.
+This goes against every ethical and moral guideline of medical practice and violates your most fundamental rights to informed consent, medical choice and bodily autonomy.
+However, I do urge you all to think very carefully before dismissing any qualified advice and recommendations on what vaccinations to get or not.

 At the end of the day, they are considered an essential part of the travel planning process for a reason.

 Vaccinations are in general there to reduce your potential risk of illness and disease when travelling, and with careful risk benefit analysis with a qualified medical professional you can see which ones are right for you and enjoy your travels safe in the knowledge you have taken an important step in doing just that.